andyli386/CarND-Vehicle-Detection/writeup_template.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+Firstly, I built a classifier with svm and I extracted the features including HOG features spatially binned color and histograms of color and trained with the provided vehicles and non-vehicles iamges.
+Then I record the position in each frame of the video and created a heatmap  to identify vehicle positions.
+Finally I drawed the bounding boxes to cover the detected area.
+This approach is very inefficient and time-consuming.
+I even processed the video with hours.
+There is a very fast way to detect objects that is yolo.
+I will try to sovle the problem with yolo.